Also, Town Board changes zoning law for museums, galleries

 When it opened in 2017, Magazzino called itself an art space and required visitors to make appointments.
 In September 2018, its owners, Nancy Olnick and Giorgio Spanu of Garrison, established a nonprofit to run it, recast it as a museum, and opened it five days a week, at set hours.

 Shea expressed concern at the board’s Dec.
 6 meeting that if the building and property were transferred to the nonprofit foundation, “there would be tax implications for the town.”
 On Jan.
 3, Shea said that he had discussed the situation with Magazzino officials, who informed him that while “the foundation will own the business; the ownership of the building will remain private.
-So they will continue to pay taxes,” which amount to about $35,000 a year.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+So they will continue to pay taxes,” which amount to about $35,000 a year.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.